jeremy9k27/3DxT/README.md

 **Future Developments**

 Just like xT was improved upon by including player positioning, 3DxT can be improved upon by considering player speed.
-Similar methods have been used in Liverpool's "pitch control" model. ???
+Similar methods have been used in Liverpool's "pitch control" model.
+Players are often praised for being able to put the correct weight on the ball, and including current speed as an input can quantify whether a player is unitentionally making their recepient slow down.